cognizant-ai-lab/neuro-san-ui/README.md

         - `yarn generate` will generate the necessary files in the `generated` directory.
     - To view the files: `ls generated`
 - In your project root directory, create a file named `.env` which contains the following keys.
-  Ask a current UI developer for the redacted values or get them self-serve from the leaf-team-vault server (see below).
+  Ask a current UI developer for the your_value values or get them self-serve from the leaf-team-vault server (see below).

 ```bash
 # Determines which backend API server to access.
 This one is for the Dev environment -- change as necessary.